Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 that when loading a directory, `distributedLoad` instructs job workers to recursively load all files under the directory in parallel at file level.

+This is preferred than `load` if you need to load a large dataset, but it will consume more CPU and network resources in both worker and job worker nodes, so it might affect other Alluxio applications' performance.

 {% include Command-Line-Interface/distributedLoad.md %}

 ### loadMetadata